 Yesterday (26 January), The Archbishops of Canterbury and York issued a call to the nation to pause and reflect to remember the more than 100,000 people across the UK who had died after contracting Covid-19, and all those who know and love them.

 In an open letter, Archbishops Justin Welby and Stephen Cottrell invited everyone across England – whether they have faith or not – to pause, reflect on the “enormity of this pandemic” and to pray.
-The letter also included an invitation to everyone – whether they have faith or not – to join the archbishops in pausing and praying each day at 6pm from Monday 1 February.
-Prayer resources can be found on The Church of England website.
+The letter also included an invitation to everyone – whether they have faith or not – to join the archbishops in pausing and praying each day at 6pm from February 1.

 Photo credit: BBC Breakfast